Biography

 • Agnî, from Agnî—Prometheus—Lucifer (2005-6) for 16 players

-I also began my work for organ, compostela/finisterre (2005-9), but unlike these other works was unsatisfied by its short version; I subsequently extended it, and am currently revising it further.
+I also began my work for organ, compostela/finisterre (2005-9), but unlike these other works was unsatisfied by its short version; I subsequently extended it, and revised it further.
 Kevin Bowyer has performed both versions.

 VIII 1998–2003